0-GEE/SYSTER/README.md

 for attachments as well.
 The bot can be invited using the following url: [INVITE SYSTER](https://discord.com/api/oauth2/authorize?client_id=838251109055332382&permissions=8&scope=bot)

-### Setup and Use
+### Setup
-Upon inviting the bot to your server, ensure that it has administrator permissions.
-The OAUTH invite url is configured with administrator perms already so there should
-not be any necessary changes to be made.
+1. Upon inviting the bot to your server, ensure that it has administrator permissions.
+The OAUTH invite url is configured with administrator permsssions already so there should not be any necessary changes to be made.

-Next, run the 'setup' command and type the name of the channel which you
-want this bot to log to (example: `%setup my-logging-channel`).
-If 'setup' is run
-without any channel name specified, it will create a new channel called
-'sys-log' and configure its permissions so that only administrators have access
+1. Next, run the 'setup' command and type the name of the channel which you want this bot to log to (example: `%setup my-logging-channel`).
+If 'setup' is run without any channel name specified, it will create a new channel called 'sys-log' and configure its permissions so that only administrators have access to it.
-to it.
 You are free to modify this channel as you see fit.

-Congratulations!
+1. Congratulations!
 The bot is now configured and ready for use!
-From now on, it will
-automatically detect and delete messages with embedded "crash GIFs".
-If you wish
-to disable this feature, simply run 'Ptoggle' (example: `%Ptoggle`)  To re-enable,
-run the same command again.
+From now on, it will automatically detect and delete messages with embedded "crash GIFs".
+If you wish to disable this feature, simply run 'Ptoggle' (example: `%Ptoggle`)  To re-enable, run the same command again.

+### Commands
-Whenever the bot detects an embedded video (which is what "crash GIFs" actually are),
-it first checks the url's domain name against an internal list of domains deemed to be
-'risky'.
-This so-called 'risk-list' can be addded to and removed from with the
-'add' and 'remove' commands, respectively.
+Whenever the bot detects an embedded video (which is what "crash GIFs" actually are), it first checks the url's domain name against an internal list of domains deemed to be 'risky'.
+This so-called 'risk-list' can be added to and removed from with the 'add' (example: `%add sketchywebsite.com`) and 'remove' (example: `%remove sketchywebsite.com`) commands, respectively.
+The command will do nothing if no domain name is provided.
-(example: `%add sketchywebsite.com`)
-(example: `%remove sketchywebsite.com`).
-The command will do nothing if no domain
-name is provided.
 By default, "gfycat.com" is the only member of the list.

-Should you wish to change the logging channel of the bot at any point, you can do
-so using the 'setlog' command. (example: `%setlog new-logging-channel`) The command
-will do nothing if no channel name is provided.
+Should you wish to change the logging channel of the bot at any point, you can do so using the 'setlog' command. (example: `%setlog new-logging-channel`) The command will do nothing if no channel name is provided.

 ### Known issues and limitations